inassjunus/goodnite/README.md

 # Goodnite

-This service is take home technical test for a job application.
+This service is a take-home technical test for a job application.

 Simple API-only Ruby on Rails application to let users track when they go to bed and when they wake up